American Pika

 Population threats

-The major threat to American pikas is global climate change, this species being in line to become the first North American mammal to be a victim of this threat.
+The major threat to American pikas is global climate change, and this species is in line to become the first North American mammal to be a victim of this threat.
 A study carried out from 1994 to 1999 found that 7 out of 25 American pika populations that were monitored had become extinct, partly due to climate change.
 This species is particularly vulnerable to this danger, as its habitat is the cool, relatively moist alpine climate.
 As temperatures rise, animals living in the mountains may move higher to find suitable habitat but this option is not open to the American pika, as it already lives so high up.
 As it has adapted to living in mountainous areas that are not often above freezing temperatures, it can die even after only a few hours of exposure to temperatures like 78 degrees F.

 Population number